 This article reviews the Signia Hilton Orlando at Bonnet Creek near the Walt Disney World Resort.
 Below, we’ll provide an account of our experience along with details about the resort’s location.
 We’ll also discuss rooms, dining options, pools, the lazy river, and other resort amenities.

 As we continue our look at off-property resorts near Disney World, we’ll stop in for a stay at the Hilton Signia at Bonnet Creek.
-If you’re looking for something that’s stylish while on a modest budget, this is a hotel you’ll want to consider.
+You’ll want to consider this hotel if you’re looking for something stylish on a modest budget.

-This resort was formerly called the Hilton Orlando at Bonnet Creek.
-In the summer of 2021, the resort’s name was formally changed to the Hilton Signia.
-This hotel is the first in the new Signia brand of hotels.
+Back to the Hilton, which was formerly called the Hilton Orlando at Bonnet Creek.
+In the summer of 2021, the resort’s name was formally changed to the Hilton Signia after a major refurbishment.
+This hotel is the first of Hilton’s Signia brand of hotels.

-Per Hilton, the new Signia brand will offer premier hotels in popular locations.
-In addition, they hope to provide a mix of sophistication and exceptional amenities to those both traveling for business and leisure.
+Per Hilton, the new Signia brand offers premier hotels in popular locations.
+In addition, they hope to provide a mix of sophistication and exceptional amenities to those traveling for business and leisure.

-If you’ve ever spent time in Orlando, specifically the Walt Disney World area, you probably already know that it’s a considerable location for conventions.
-You may have visited Orlando yourself at some point in time for a business-hosted event.
+If you’ve ever spent time in Orlando, specifically the Walt Disney World area, you probably know the area hosts a considerable amount of conventions.
+You may have visited Orlando yourself at some point for a business-hosted event.